-From Monday 14 to Friday 18 August we bought together staff and students involved with ground breaking discoveries and transformative inventions to celebrate and share how we are changing the world.
+Innovation Week brings together staff and students involved with ground breaking discoveries and transformative inventions.
+It's a celebration of how our community is changing the world.

 With more than 160 years under our belt, we know innovation is the key to a long and healthy life.